-(12 one-term graduate courses)

-The student must successfully complete six core courses plus six elective courses.
+All students are initially registered in the all-Course format.
+Students who wish to enter the Project or Thesis format can apply when they are approaching completion of the core courses and after consultation with the Chair or Executive Director of the MA(SDMP) Programme.
+8.4.3.1 Course Format Twelve (12) one-term graduate courses The student must successfully complete six (6) core courses plus six (6) elective courses.
 Experience has shown that those students who focus first on core courses are successful sooner.

-6.4.3.2 Course plus Project Format:

-(10 one-term graduate courses plus a project)

-The student must successfully complete six core courses plus four elective courses and complete a project.
-The project title and scope will normally be approved by the Chair after the student has completed three or more core courses.

-6.4.3.3 Course plus Thesis Format:

-(6 one-term graduate courses plus a thesis)

-The student must successfully complete six core courses and submit and defend a thesis.
-The thesis title, scope and supervisor(s) will normally be approved by the Chair after the student has completed three or more core courses.
+8.4.3.2 Course plus Project Format Ten (10) one-term graduate courses plus a project The student must successfully complete six (6) core courses plus four (4) elective courses and complete a project.
+The project title and scope will normally be approved by the Chair after the student has completed three (3) or more core courses.
+8.4.3.3 Course plus Thesis Format Six (6) one-term graduate courses plus a thesis The student must successfully complete six (6) core courses and submit and defend a thesis.
+The thesis title, scope and supervisor(s) will normally be approved by the Chair after the student has completed three (3) or more core courses.
 CORE COURSES for the MA(SDMP):